Scotthanna16/CFFIP/README.md

 ### These assignments were a team effort between myself and @amoukabary
 ### Assignment 1:
 #### - Algorithmic Trading Backtester:
-This project implements a CSV-based algorithmic trading backtester in Python.
+This project implements a **CSV-based algorithmic trading backtester** in Python.
 It reads pre-generated market data from CSV files, applies modular trading strategies, simulates order execution, and generates a detailed performance report.

-The system is built with a strong focus on object-oriented design, data immutability, and robust error handling, showcasing how to structure a small but realistic trading engine.
+The system is built with a strong focus on **object-oriented design**, **data immutability**, and **robust error handling**, showcasing how to structure a small but realistic trading engine.

-Key Features:
+**Key Features:**
-Parses market data into immutable MarketDataPoint dataclasses Implements a mutable Order class for managing trade state Defines an abstract Strategy base class with concrete strategy subclasses (e.g., Moving Average, Momentum) Uses lists and dictionaries for time-series buffering and portfolio tracking Handles invalid or failed orders gracefully via custom exceptions (OrderError, ExecutionError) Produces a Markdown performance report with total return, Sharpe ratio, and drawdown metrics
+- Parses market data into immutable `MarketDataPoint` dataclasses
+- Implements a mutable `Order` class for managing trade state
+- Defines an abstract `Strategy` base class with concrete strategy subclasses (e.g., Moving Average, Momentum)
+- Uses lists and dictionaries for time-series buffering and portfolio tracking
+- Handles invalid or failed orders gracefully via custom exceptions (`OrderError`, `ExecutionError`)
+- Produces a Markdown performance report with total return, Sharpe ratio, and drawdown metrics

 ### Assignment 2:
 #### - Multi-Signal Strategy Simulation: